Leader of militia detaining migrants allegedly said group trained to assassinate Soros, Clinton, Obama: complaint

 When asked who the firearms belonged to, Hopkins said all the firearms in the home were owned by Fay Sanders Murphy, who lives at the residence and was described as his “common law wife,” according to the complaint.

-Hopkins also disclosed to the agents that there were additional weapons in the home, including a shotgun, and handgun in the bedroom and another handgun in the kitchen, according to the complaint.
+Hopkins also disclosed to the agents that there were additional weapons in the home, including a shotgun, a handgun in the bedroom and another handgun in the kitchen, according to the complaint.

-Both Hopkins and Murphy gave the agents consent to search the residence, the complaint said, and showed the agents the location of the other firearms.
+Both Hopkins and Murphy gave the agents consent to search the residence, the complaint said, and showed them the location of the other firearms.

 He walked one agent to the kitchen and brought a black tactical vest and said, “that’s my black right there and it is loaded,” according to the complaint.
 The agents recovered a loaded firearm from a holster attached to the vest, the complaint said.